sabahtalateh/gic/readme.md

 Container has two predefined `stages`: `Start` and `Stop`.
 It can be useful for opening/closing db client sockets, starting/stopping event consumers and workers and so on.
 To implement `Start` or `Stop` for some component use `gic.WithStart` and `gic.WithStop`.
-Pass function accepting `context.Context` and component.
-Context can be set from outside to stop `stage` execution with timeout
+Pass function accepting `context.Context` and `component`.
+Context can be set from outside to stop `stage` execution by timeout

 Custom `stages` also can be registered